candidJ/blend-api/README.md

 5. Run `nx install` to install all project dependencies and generate the Nx workspace configuration.

 6. To start the app, run `nx serve` from the project root directory.
-The app will open at `http://localhost:4200/`. :simple_smile:
+The app will open at `http://localhost:4200/`.